qvoiriot/bsc/wordpress/wp-content/plugins/yith-woocommerce-compare/README.txt

 == Changelog ==

+= 2.3.12 = Released on Jun 12, 2019

+* Update: Plugin Core

+= 2.3.11 = Released on Jun 11, 2019

+* New: Support to WooCommerce 3.6.4
+* New: Support to WordPress 5.2.1
+* Update: Plugin Core
+* Fix: Missed loader when adding products to the compare

+= 2.3.10 = Released on Apr 23, 2019

+* New: Support to WooCommerce 3.6.1
+* Update: Plugin Core

+= 2.3.9 = Released on Apr 09, 2019

+* New: Support to WooCommerce 3.6.0 RC1
+* Update: Plugin Core

 = 2.3.8 = Released on Jan 30, 2019

-* New: Support to WooCommerce 3.5.4.
+* New: Support to WooCommerce 3.5.4
-* Update: Plugin Core.
+* Update: Plugin Core
-* Fix: Sync AJAX request to prevent product missing.
+* Fix: Sync AJAX request to prevent product missing

 = 2.3.7 = Released on Dec 05, 2018

-* New: Support to WooCommerce 3.5.2.
+* New: Support to WooCommerce 3.5.2
-* New: Support to WordPress 5.0.0.
+* New: Support to WordPress 5.0.0
-* Update: Plugin Core.
+* Update: Plugin Core

 = 2.3.6 = Released on Nov 28, 2018

-* Update: Plugin Core.
+* Update: Plugin Core
-* Update: Language files.
+* Update: Language files
-* Fix: Missing strings in pot and po files.
+* Fix: Missing strings in pot and po files

 = 2.3.5 = Released on Oct 23, 2018

-* New: Support to WooCommerce 3.5.0.
+* New: Support to WooCommerce 3.5.0
-* Update: Plugin Core.
+* Update: Plugin Core
-* Fix: Product placeholder image and image size.
+* Fix: Product placeholder image and image size

 = 2.3.4 = Released on Oct 01, 2018

-* New: Support to WooCommerce 3.5.0 RC1.
+* New: Support to WooCommerce 3.5.0 RC1
-* Update: Plugin Core.
+* Update: Plugin Core

 = 2.3.3 = Released on Sep 20, 2018

-* Fix: Compatibility issue with WPML and RTL languages.
+* Fix: Compatibility issue with WPML and RTL languages

 = 2.3.2 = Released on Sep 10, 2018

-* New: Support to WooCommerce 3.4.5.
+* New: Support to WooCommerce 3.4.5
-* New: Support to WordPress 4.9.8.
+* New: Support to WordPress 4.9.8
-* Update: Plugin Core.
+* Update: Plugin Core
-* Update: All external scripts to latest available version.
+* Update: All external scripts to latest available version
-* Update: Compare table template (compare.php) to version 2.3.2.
+* Update: Compare table template (compare.php) to version 2.3.2
-* Update: Compare table style.
+* Update: Compare table style
-* Fix: Check product status before add it to compare list.
+* Fix: Check product status before add it to compare list

 = 2.3.1 = Released on Jun 5, 2018

-* New: Support to WooCommerce 3.4.1.
+* New: Support to WooCommerce 3.4.1
-* New: Support to WordPress 4.9.6.
+* New: Support to WordPress 4.9.6
-* Update: Plugin Core.
+* Update: Plugin Core
-* Fix: WPML table fields translation.
+* Fix: WPML table fields translation

 = 2.3.0 = Released on Feb 2, 2018

-* New: Support to WooCommerce 3.3.0.
+* New: Support to WooCommerce 3.3.0
-* New: Support to WordPress 4.9.2.
+* New: Support to WordPress 4.9.2
-* Update: Plugin Core.
+* Update: Plugin Core

 = 2.2.3 = Released on Dec 21, 2017

-* New: Support to WooCommerce 3.2.6.
+* New: Support to WooCommerce 3.2.6
-* New: Support to WordPress 4.9.1.
+* New: Support to WordPress 4.9.1
-* New: Product SKU field in compare table.
+* New: Product SKU field in compare table
-* Update: Plugin Core.
+* Update: Plugin Core
-* Update: Language Files.
+* Update: Language Files
-* Dev: New filter yith_woocompare_standard_fields_array to filter standard compare fields.
+* Dev: New filter yith_woocompare_standard_fields_array to filter standard compare fields

 = 2.2.2 = Released on Oct 24, 2017

-* New: Support to WooCommerce 3.2.1.
+* New: Support to WooCommerce 3.2.1
-* New: Support to WordPress 4.8.2.
+* New: Support to WordPress 4.8.2
-* Update: Plugin Core.
+* Update: Plugin Core
-* Update: Language Files.
+* Update: Language Files

 = 2.2.1 = Released on Jul 05, 2017

-* New: Support to WooCommerce 3.1.
+* New: Support to WooCommerce 3.1
-* New: Support to WordPress 4.8.
+* New: Support to WordPress 4.8
-* New: Russian Translation.
+* New: Russian Translation
-* New: Slovenian Translation.
+* New: Slovenian Translation
-* Update: Plugin Core.
+* Update: Plugin Core
-* Update: Language Files.
+* Update: Language Files
-* Fix: WPML and Add to cart action from popup.
+* Fix: WPML and Add to cart action from popup

 = 2.2.0 = Released on Mar 29, 2017

-* New: Support to WooCommerce 3.0.0 RC2.
+* New: Support to WooCommerce 3.0.0 RC2
 * New: Support to WordPress 4.7.3
-* Update: Plugin Core.
+* Update: Plugin Core
-* Update: Language Files.
+* Update: Language Files

 = 2.1.0 = Released on Oct 19, 2016

 * New: Support to WooCommerce 2.6.4
 * New: Support to WordPress 4.6
-* New: Auto remove from compare list for products that are private or were cancelled.
+* New: Auto remove from compare list for products that are private or were cancelled
-* New: Add as default fields Weight and Dimensions.
+* New: Add as default fields Weight and Dimensions
-* Update: Plugin Core.
+* Update: Plugin Core
-* Update: Language Files.
+* Update: Language Files
-* Fix: Uncaught ReferenceError "redirect_to_cart is not defined" error on "add to cart" action.
+* Fix: Uncaught ReferenceError "redirect_to_cart is not defined" error on "add to cart" action
-* Fix: Compatibility issue with NextGen Gallery plugin.
+* Fix: Compatibility issue with NextGen Gallery plugin

 = 2.0.9 = Released on Jun 13, 2016

 * New: Support to WooCommerce 2.6 RC1
-* Update: Plugin Core.
+* Update: Plugin Core

 = 2.0.8 = Released on Apr 19, 2016